Do you have any tattoos?

 In the 16th century French sailors kidnapped an Inuit woman and her child from Labrador.
 For over ten years the tattooed woman, whose name is lost to history, was put on display in Antwerp.

-n enslaved man from Mindanao, had a similar fate; his tattoos were objects of fascination to visitors to a tavern in England.
-When he died his tattooed skin was preserved for a time and displayed in the Anatomy School of Oxford
+Jeoly, an enslaved man from Mindanao, had a similar fate; his tattoos were objects of fascination to visitors to a tavern in England.
+When he died his tattooed skin was preserved for a time and displayed in the Anatomy School of Oxford.

 And the famous Captain James Cook [1728 -1779] who captained the first British ship to explore the South Pacific islands and the eastern coast of Australia, also transported a tattooed person away from his native lands, in this case, from Tahiti.
 Omai was brought to the court of King George and became quite popular.